 - On the Cloud Desktops page, find the cloud desktop for which you want to restore data and click the cloud desktop ID.

 - On the desktop details page, click the Snapshots tab.
-Find the snapshot that you want to use to restore data and click Restore Desktop in the Actions column.
+Find the snapshot that you want to use and click Restore Desktop in the Actions column.
 If the cloud desktop is not stopped, you are redirected to the prompt page.
 Click OK.
 After you stop the cloud desktop, you can perform the next step.